The Goldman Sachs Group Analysts Give Barclays (LON:BARC) a GBX 270 Price Target

-The Goldman Sachs Group set a GBX 270 ($3.53) target price on Barclays (LON:BARC) in a research note released on Wednesday, Borsen Zeitung reports.
+Barclays (LON:BARC) has been assigned a GBX 270 ($3.53) target price by analysts at The Goldman Sachs Group in a report issued on Thursday, Borsen Zeitung reports.
+The Goldman Sachs Group’s price target would suggest a potential upside of 51.99% from the company’s current price.

-BARC has been the subject of several other research reports.
-Shore Capital restated a buy rating on shares of Barclays in a research report on Friday, April 30th.
-Royal Bank of Canada set a GBX 170 ($2.22) price objective on shares of Barclays and gave the company a neutral rating in a research report on Friday, May 7th.
-Jefferies Financial Group restated a buy rating and issued a GBX 300 ($3.92) price objective on shares of Barclays in a research report on Friday, June 4th.
-Berenberg Bank restated a buy rating and issued a GBX 220 ($2.87) price objective on shares of Barclays in a research report on Tuesday, July 6th.
-Finally, Deutsche Bank Aktiengesellschaft reiterated a buy rating and set a GBX 230 ($3.00) price target on shares of Barclays in a research report on Friday, May 7th.
-Four equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-The company presently has an average rating of Buy and an average price target of GBX 235.33 ($3.07).
+A number of other analysts have also commented on the stock.
+Berenberg Bank set a GBX 230 ($3.00) target price on shares of Barclays in a report on Thursday, July 29th.
+JPMorgan Chase & Co. boosted their price target on shares of Barclays from GBX 230 ($3.00) to GBX 240 ($3.14) and gave the company an “overweight” rating in a report on Thursday, July 29th.
+UBS Group set a GBX 210 ($2.74) price target on shares of Barclays in a report on Monday, July 26th.
+Credit Suisse Group set a GBX 218 ($2.85) price target on shares of Barclays in a report on Thursday, July 29th.
+Finally, Shore Capital reissued a “buy” rating on shares of Barclays in a report on Wednesday, July 28th.
+Four investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+Barclays has an average rating of “Buy” and an average target price of GBX 237.56 ($3.10).

 Barclays PLC, through its subsidiaries, provides various financial products and services in the United Kingdom, rest of Europe, the Americas, Africa, the Middle East, and Asia.
 The company operates through Barclays UK and Barclays International divisions.
 It offers financial services, such as retail banking, credit cards, wholesale banking, investment banking, wealth management, and investment management services.